Extreme Heat Protection

 The laws of thermodynamics prove that it is more difficult to cool humid air than dry air, so be sure to thoroughly water all of your trees and plants during periods of forecast frost or freeze.
 Also, get your entire yard wet in the evening before forecast/ freeze.
 This boosts the humidity in the immediate microclimate and will help minimize the effects of frost/ freeze on your trees and plants.

 Where feasible, cover plants with a frost cloth or old blankets before a night forecast to bring a freeze.
 Don't use plastic - plastic increases the chance of freeze damage.
 For larger trees and plants, you can apply Frost Proof insulating spray.
 This applies a thin layer of a wax-like substance that minimizes evaporation from the leaves, thus minimizing frost/freeze damage.

 People have had success in preventing frost/freeze damage by stringing up Christmas lights in their trees.
 The older style lights (incandescent) provide the best warming effect.
 It may sound silly, but a few degrees can make a huge difference.
 There are other popular methods of protecting against freeze damage, but due to the unpredictable and uncontrollable nature of weather, they aren't guaranteed to work.

-Bonilla Nurseries grows our trees and plants at our desert farms, so they are well-suited for our summers.
+Bonilla Nurseries grows our trees and plants locally, so they are well-suited for our summers.